 Unlike other sports, golf odds pay extremely well up and down the board because the nature of golf betting allows players to be profitable even when picking the odds-on favorites.

 With between 100 and 150 golfers in the field most weeks, events are difficult to win and selecting which player will do so four days in advance is the hardest thing a golf bettor will encounter.
 This explains why odds are so high, even for the players that are expected to wind up near the top.

 While it can be unlikely for the betting favorite to win an entire tournament, don't purposely avoid the names at the top of the board just because other options pay more.
 The golfers with the lowest odds can still earn you a juicy payout plus on most occasions, oddsmakers have certain players at the top for good reason.

 Why select a golfer that hasn't been playing well in recent tournaments?
 Being aware of the current form of players can be extremely useful when it comes to making golf picks.

 When getting started, it would help to take into consideration which competitors are performing at the top of their game.
 Many golfers are streaky over the course of an entire season and momentum can be real when it comes to building confidence.

-Golf betting picks should be made on players whose recent results would give them a reason to be confident heading into a given tournament.
-Part of the confidence comes from past results, so be sure to check on how golfers have performed previously in the same event and at that specific course.
+Picks should be made on players whose recent results would give you a reason to be confident heading into a given tournament.
+Part of this comes from past results, so be sure to check on how golfers have performed previously in the same event and at that specific course.